jondot/storybook-cartesian/README.md

 ### Premade title renderers

-You can pick a title renderer from a premade collection, like so:
+You can pick a title renderer from a premade collection:

+* `renderCheckSignIfExists` - renders the prop name and a 'check' sign if it exists, 'x' if missing
+* `renderPropNames` - renders just the prop names given
+* `renderProps` - render a `prop=value` format

+You can use one of these like so:

 ```js
 import cartesian, { titles } from 'cartesian'